eastgenomics/eggd_picard_QC/README.md

 # eggd Picard QC v1.0.0
 ## What does this app do?
-This app runs modules from the Picard Tools suite to generate quality-control (QC) statistics from mapped/aligned reads.
+This app runs modules from the Picard Tools suite (picard.jar v2.22.2 bundled in resources/) to generate quality-control (QC) statistics from mapped/aligned reads.
 Specifically, this app (for capture panels):
 * Calculates multiple summary statistic metrics for mapped reads (paired or unpaired) using Picard [CollectMultipleMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectMultipleMetrics).
 * Calculates mappings metrics to determine the performance of the capture kit by assessing the coverage across all targets in the kit, using Picard [CollectHsMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectHsMetrics).